jyyang7/J296/fec.md

      * sort rows by SUM of Amount-R in descending order
      * Republican/Conservative industry contributed to the Republican party the most.
 The amount was $4,939,000.
 2. How much did donors from the Misc.
 Business sector contribute to the Democratic party?
 Which donors were based in Miami Lakes, FL?
+   * Insert - Pivot Table
+   * put sector in rows, party in columns and amount in values
+   * sort rows by SUM of Amount-D in descending order
+   * Donors from the Misc.
+Business sector contributed $3,520,000 to the Democratic party.
+   * double click the $3,520,000 cell
+   * create filter, filter City column to Miami Lakes
+   * The donor Windmere Corp was based in Miami Lakes, FL.
+3. What percentage of the tobacco industry’s donations does Philip Morris account for?
+How much is it?
+   * Insert - Pivot Table
+   * put industry in Filters, filter to tobacco
+   * put industry in columns, put donor in rows, put Amount in values
+   * sort rows by SUM of Amount-Tobacco in descending order
+   * We see Philip Morris donated $1,820,000.
+   * in the section of values, show as % of column
+   * Philip Morris accounted for 70.82% of the tobacco industry's donations.
+4. Story Idea
+   * Put industry in rows, party in columns, amount in values
+   * Sort industry by SUM of Amount-R
+   * The tobacco industry contributed $2,420,000 to the Republican party.
+   * Put industry in filters and filter only the tobacco industry
+   * add donor in rows too
+   * Show values as % of column
+   * The money from Philip Morris accounted for 69.01% of the amount from the tobacco industry to the Republican party.